uswds/uswds-site/pages/patterns/complex-form/progress-easily.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
-            <li>Make sure you’re <a href="../complex-forms/establish-trust/">setting expectations and establishing trust</a>.
+            <li>Make sure you’re <a href="{{ site.baseurl }}/patterns/complex-form/establish-trust/">setting expectations and establishing trust</a>.
 Be transparent in why specific information is being collected, how it will be used, and how that information will be safeguarded.</li>
             <li>Design with mobile in mind.
 Consider the touch screen experience and how forms can be delivered in bandwidth-challenged environments.</li>
             <li>Progressively disclose information, guiding the user from simple to more difficult questions.</li>
             <li>Break questions into small, meaningful chunks.
 Only show questions on one micro-topic at a time.</li>